 ACT Take Back

-Be part of fashion’s future
+Part of fashion’s future

 Every year, in the UK, 1.3 billion textile items (336,000 tonnes) end up in our household bins and are then incinerated or landfilled, contributing to global warming as they release carbon dioxide when they’re burnt or decompose.